Ivan-1F/Ivan-Carpet-Addition/docs/rules.md

 ### editableSign

 Use a sign block with main hand empty when you are sneaking to reopen the sign editor

+This rule only affects Minecraft < 1.20.
+Sign editing is supported in vanilla after 1.20

  - Type: `boolean`
  - Default value: `false`